Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupYomitanOnPC.md

 6. Go to `Dictionary` > `Configure installed and enabled dictionaries...` > `Import`
     - Import all the dictionaries from `yomitan dictionary` folder (You can select them all and import all at once)
+    - Turn ON 'Jitendex' and put it as priority #1 (very top)

     ![Dictionary Import](../img/yomitan-dictionary-import.png){height=250 width=500}